GSA/fcsm/resources/conferences/2020-research-policy.md

 New Ways: Leveraging the Evidence Act to Coordinate Evaluation, Statistics and Policy </b></p>

-<br >Framing the Evidence Act’s Vision for
+<br >Framing the Evidence Act's Vision for
 Coordination and Collaboration

 <p>Erica Zielewski, OMB</p>